 - extra slices of lime to garnish

-Place the sugar / sugar syrup, rum, lime juice and wedges in a tall sturdy glass and bash with a muddler to release the flavour. fill the glass with a lot of ice, and top up with soda water.
+Place the sugar / sugar syrup, rum, lime juice, basil leaves and wedges in a tall sturdy glass and bash with a muddler to release the flavour.
+Fill the glass with a lot of ice, and top up with soda water.
 Garnish with fresh basil leaves and slices of lime.

 A few other drinks that could rock your summer (if you are living in the Northern hemisphere that is):